 Research is a form of problem solving, and the first step in problem solving is always to identify the problem.
 In other words, what question do you hope to answer with your research?

-And once you have your research question, the next step is to reformulate it as a thesis statement.
+Once you have your research question, the next step is to reformulate it as a thesis statement.
 The thesis statement answers your research question in such a way that it leads into the major points that you will make in your paper.

-Please note: If you need to request accommodations with content linked to on this guide, on the basis of a disability, please contact Disability Services by emailing them at Disability.Services@esc.edu.
+Please note: If you need to request accommodations with content linked to on this guide, on the basis of a disability, please contact Accessibility Resources and Services by emailing them at Disability.Services@esc.edu.
 Requests for accommodations should be submitted as early as possible to allow for sufficient planning.
-If you have questions, please visit the disability services website http://www.esc.edu/disabilityservices.
+If you have questions, please visit the Accessibility Resources and Services website https://www.esc.edu/accessibility/